newbiehre/TokenTransferIndexerApp/README.md

          }
       ```
    - Fields:
-      - contractAddress (string, optional): The contract address of the ERC-721 token.
+      - txHash (String, optional): Unique identifier for the transaction, generated based on the transaction details.
-      - tokenId (string, optional): The ID of the ERC-721 token.
+      - blockNumber (Big Integer, optional): The block number in which the transaction was included.
+      - logIndex (Big Integer, optional): Index position of the log entry within the block, useful for identifying specific events.
-      - fromAddress (string, optional): The address from which the token was transferred.
+      - senderAddress (String, optional): Ethereum address from which the token was sent.
-      - toAddress (string, optional): The address to which the token was transferred.
+      - receiverAddress (String, optional): Ethereum address to which the token was sent.
+      - tokenId (String, optional): Unique identifier for the token within the ERC721 contract.
-      - txHash (string, optional): The hash of the transaction.
+      - contractAddress (String, optional): Address of the ERC721 contract, unique for each deployed contract.
-      - blockNumber (integer, optional): The block number where the transaction was included.
 - **Query Parameters**:
-   - Page (integer, optional): Page number of the results to retrieve.
+   - Page (Integer, optional): Page number of the results to retrieve.
 Default is 0.
-   - Size (integer, optional): Number of entries per page.
+   - Size (Integer, optional): Number of entries per page.
 Default is 20.
-   - Sort (string, optional): Sorting criteria in the format property,asc|desc.
+   - Sort (String, optional): Sorting criteria in the format property, asc|desc.
 Multiple sort criteria are supported.
 - **Response**:
   - `200 OK`: Returns a Page object containing a lsit of ERC-721 tokens.
      - Schema: